Twenty (concert): Synopsis and reception

 The concert opened with Velasquez performing an operetta musical number telling the story of her career beginnings, before transitioning to "Narito Ako".
 Shortly after, she began a medley of "Hot Stuff" and "Shake Your Groove Thing" which contained samples of The Pussycat Dolls's "Buttons" and Don't Cha.
 She followed this with a performance of "Shine" and continued with an orchestral arrangement of "On the Wings of Love".
 For the next number, Velasquez sang the movie theme song "Music of Goodbye" while aerialists performed acrobatics.
 She then introduced conductor Louie Ocampo and began with "What Kind of Fool Am I?".
 The segment ended with Velasquez joined by various male singers as they sang a medley of her duets.

 The setlist continued with guest conductor Mon Faustino at the helm of Velasquez's performance of "Sana Maulit Muli".
 Next, she began a Ogie Alcasid tribute number, before continuing with "I Don't Want to Miss a Thing".
 During the performance of "Love Me Again", Velasquez was joined by conductor Gerard Salonga.
 She spoke briefly to the crowd and thanked her parents, before performing Didith Reyes's "Bakit Ako Mahihiya" and a medley of songs she performed in talent competitions, including "You'll Never Walk Alone" and "And I Am Telling You I'm Not Going".
 After singing "Till I Met You", Velasquez closed the show with an encore performance of "The Greatest Love of All" and "I Believe".

-The concert was met with positive responses from critics, who praised Velasquez's vocal abilities and the production.
+The concert was met with a positive response from critics, who praised Velasquez's vocal abilities and the production.
 The Philippine Daily Inquirer's Ronald Mangubat described the show as "well-conceptualized" and "highly entertaining".
-He praised Velasquez's "bravura belting" and her ability to sing "high notes with relative ease".
+He praised Velasquez's "bravura belting" and ability to sing "high notes with relative ease".
 He concluded, "[She did] what some singers failed to achieve—establish a strong connection to her audience".
 Jojo Panaligan from the Manila Bulletin wrote, "Regine has reached twenty years in the business because others, from past to present, could only approximate the power and impact of her voice.
 If this goes on, then so will she."

 The concert was aired as a television special on GMA Network in 2006.
-Velasquez was named Best Female Major Concert Act and Entertainer of the Year award at 20th Aliw Awards for the production.
+Velasquez was named Best Female Major Concert Act and Entertainer of the Year at 20th Aliw Awards for the production.